JennaScvl/The-Impossible-Deposits/README.md

 You ask how I am.
 I will tell you what I have told no journalist.
 When I saw it on the feed I did not feel wonder.
 I felt *recognition*, and then I felt tired, the way you feel tired on behalf of someone else, in this case on behalf of everyone who will hold my post for the next hundred years.
 You waited your whole life at the far end of your object's interval.
 I am at the near end of mine.
 I have seen your file; I know exactly what the next century of my successors' careers looks like; it looks like being right too early, forever, in public.

 Nineteen days, Doctor.
 Nineteen days after your disclosure, and mine, the registries confirm, was the first intact sealed context opened anywhere on Earth after Cairo.
 Not the tenth.
 Not the third.
 The next one.
-Two millennia apart in the ground and nine days apart in the finding, as though the second were filed behind the first, awaiting the reader.
+Two millennia apart in the ground and nineteen days apart in the finding, as though the second were filed behind the first, awaiting the reader.

 I do not believe in a malicious author of this.
 Malice would have left us something dangerous, or useful, or at least dignified.
 We have been left refreshments.
 I believe we are dealing with a sense of humour, operating at a scale for which there is no criminal statute, and I find, against every instinct of a serious woman, that some nights this is the only thought that lets me sleep: whoever did this *knew we would check everything*, and wanted us to, and is, in some century, delighted with us.